TIBCOSoftware/snappydata/docs/howto/concurrent_apache_zeppelin_access_to_secure_snappydata.md

 	!!!
 Note
     	User requiring INSERT, UPDATE or DELETE permissions also require explicit SELECT permission on a table.

-5. Extract the contents of the Zeppelin binary package. </br>
+5. Download and extract the contents of the [Zeppelin binary package](http://archive.apache.org/dist/zeppelin/zeppelin-0.7.3/zeppelin-0.7.3-bin-netinst.tgz). </br>

 6. Start the Zeppelin daemon using the command: </br> `./bin/zeppelin-daemon.sh start`

 ## Configure the JDBC Interpreter
-Log on to Zeppelin from your web browser and configure the [JDBC Interpreter](https://zeppelin.apache.org/docs/0.7.0/interpreter/jdbc.html).
+Log on to Zeppelin from your web browser and configure the [JDBC Interpreter](https://zeppelin.apache.org/docs/0.7.3/interpreter/jdbc.html).

 		Zeppelin web server is started on port 8080 http://<IP address>:8080/#/